Recipe Overview

 Make it with canned beans or with dried beans.
 The recipe card will show you two different methods for making this soup: quick with canned beans or slower with dried beans.
 Dry beans are more economical and have a slightly better texture but canned beans are quicker.
 It’s up to you which one you prefer.
 The end result is pretty much the same.

-When the beans are tender and the soup is done, remove about half of it and puree it with a stick blender.
-Stir the pureed soup back into the pan.
+Purée.
+When the beans are tender and the soup is done, remove about half of it and purée it with a stick blender.
+Stir the puréed soup back into the pan.
 This step is optional but it does add a nice creamy texture to the soup.
 Truthfully, you’ll love it either way!
 If you don’t want to blend the soup, just mash some of it against the side of the pan with a large spoon.
 Mission accomplished.

-Serve bean and bacon soup in a soup bowl or mug, steaming hot, with crackers or bread.
+Serve.
+Ladle the bean and bacon soup into a soup bowl or mug, and serve it steaming hot with crackers or bread.
 It’s pure comfort food, especially on a cold day.

 About Dried Kidney Beans